 Conclusion.

 So, Decision Intelligence has unlimited potential to transform how organizations make choices.
-In this article, we looked at the essential components of DI.
+In this article, we looked at the essential components of a Decision System powered by Decision Intelligence.
 First, we examined how DI leverages the full spectrum of analytics – from basic descriptive analysis to sophisticated prescriptive recommendations.
-Also, there are three critical elements that fuel any DI system: raw data, pre-processed information, and organizational knowledge.
-Finally, we examined what makes a DI platform truly agile and adaptable.
+Also, there are three critical elements that fuel any Decision System: raw data, pre-processed information, and organizational knowledge.
+Finally, we examined what makes a Decision System truly agile and adaptable.
 Namely, it is on-demand analytics, AI-powered analytics, and learning feedback loops.
-Indeed, today’s market demands split-second decisions backed by data, and that’s exactly what agile Decision Intelligence delivers.
+Indeed, today’s market demands split-second decisions backed by data, and that’s exactly what an agile Decision System delivers.

 More References.